Pyenb/Outlook-ads-RE/readme.md

 Here we can see the string `adsframe` repeated again and agains, as well as the [MS office CDN link](https://res.cdn.office.net/owamail/hashed-v1/scripts/owa.adsframe.857c6e5b.js) to the javascript file responsible for loading the ads.
 Check out [adsframe.js](./adsframe.js) for a beatified version of the file.

-While this is very interesting, I haven't found anything too interesting in the 30K lines of code.
+While this is very important, I haven't found anything too interesting in the 30K lines of code.

+But what could be very important is the last memory address `0x38f00160c00c`.
+At this address we can see the beginning of the entire `adsframe.js` file.
+That means that the code is loaded into the memory somewhere around there.

 #### Optout string